• Recipes

 If there is one main tip, that would be to use high-quality butter.
 A lot of butter found at the grocery store is made up of water.
 Look to top-shelf brands.

-• Begin the cooking process, creating a Roux.
+• Begin the cooking process by creating a Roux.
 Equal parts flour and butter.

 • Cook the Roux over medium heat.
 This is very important so the flour and butter do not burn.
 Do not brown the butter for a classic version.